lumina-ai-inc/chunkr/hiring/internship/techincal_exercise.md

 ## 💡 Tips & Guidelines

-- **Context window**: You can retrieve top-k chunks with search or put entire pdf in context.
+- **Context window**: You can retrieve top-k chunks with search or put the entire pdf in context.
 - **Tech stack**: Feel free to combine any frameworks (e.g., React + FastAPI) or keep it simple (Streamlit).
 - **LLM choice**: Any model supported by OpenRouter.
 - **UV** preferred if using python.